oymotion/oymotionDeveloperCommunity/docs/gForceSDK/gForceSDK.md

 }
 ```

-*note* : Data transfers should be off when configuring data types and starting/stoping data notification.
+**Note**: Data transfers should be off when configuring data types and starting/stoping data notification.